 How to Restore a Garden Gnome?

 Below is the written and printable tutorial with pictures showing how I did it.
 I encourage you to watch the how to restore a garden gnome video tutorial here on YouTube.
 It details a few more tips and tricks I’ve learned restoring a few of these.

 More Garden Gnome Crafts You Might Like

 - How to Make Plaster Gnomes – A quick and easy DIY that you’re not going to believe the results of (psst: the gnomes are GORGEOUS).

 - DIY Gnomes with Flower Pot Hats – Fun, easy and absolutely a blast to make, this is a customizable gnome you’ll love.

 - Sculpt a Garden Gnome from Concrete – Making your own DIY garden gnome is not as hard as it sounds – just check out this quick tutorial.

 Please Save This to Pinterest

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite gnome crafts board on Pinterest.
+Please share it on Facebook or save it to your favorite outdoor crafts pin board.